-Both the Oculus Quest and Go are not very powerful.
-With a chip which powers mobile phones, the headset will never match the power of the Oculus Rift S. This matters as the graphics may not look as good, which matters for some gamers.
+The Oculus Quest 2 is not very powerful.
+With a chip which powers mobile phones, the headset will never match the power of the Oculus Rift S – which has now been discontinued.
+This matters as the graphics may not look as good, which matters for some gamers.
 In a market where God of War and the Last of Us look gorgeous, the muddy textures of Robo Recall could turn away people.

 Solving these issues makes the perfect headset.
-Coupled with a library of top-quality titles, the Oculus Quest (and its sequels) would gain more and more titles to play around with, from top quality shooters to in-depth puzzle games.
+Coupled with a library of top-quality titles, the Oculus Quest 2 would gain more and more titles to play around with, from top quality shooters to in-depth puzzle games.

 In any case, the Oculus Quest provides a template for the future of VR releases: